A Quantum Model for Entropic Springs: Outlook

 \section{Outlook}

 Our quantum entropic spring model predicts non-trivial contributions to the spring constant in disordered systems.
 However, direct observation of dephasing induced by the effect remains challenging.
-Future efforts in synthetic versions of this model, such as in the Tavis-Cummings interaction of an ensemble of atoms in an optical cavity, may allow experimental observation of the effects.
+Future efforts in synthetic versions of this model, such as in the Tavis-Cummings interaction of an ensemble of atoms in an optical cavity, may allow experimental observation of the effects if an appropriate fast thermalization mechanism of the atoms can be provided.